 The US Script Plays Out

-Of the many articles and comments that have been written on the Biden decision to leave Afghanistan to the Afghans by 11 September 2021, the common thread is of despondency and gloom.
-The years of effort that went in for a US superior strategy, of a truly global outreach has just met a roadblock in Afghanistan.
-The resonance is far reaching and not restricted to the landmass of the Afghans.
-The US’s ‘will’ to continue against a shadow resistance has been seen and absorbed by regional and extra regional countries.
-Whichever way one looks at the US involvement, the gap between understanding that country and geo- military strategy never meshed.
+Of the many articles and comments written on the Biden decision to leave Afghanistan to the Afghans by 11 September 2021, the common thread is despondency and gloom.
+The years of effort that went in for a US superior strategy of a truly global outreach has just met a roadblock in Afghanistan.
+The resonance is far-reaching and not restricted to the landmass of the Afghans.
+The US ‘will’ to continue against a shadow resistance has been seen and absorbed by regional and extra-regional countries.
+Whichever way one looks at the US involvement, the gap between understanding that country and geo-military strategy never meshed.
 “The prosecution of a war on changing strategy and mission creep has resulted in a wasteful and bloody war that has left all of the antagonists, weak and battered.
-A series of mistakes, friction caused by the inter-agency process and the application of a strategy Coined” in Iraq and applied to a different environment and incorrect assessments of the ground situation have all contributed to the ignoble exit of what used to be the sole superpower.
+A series of mistakes, friction caused by the inter-agency process, and applying a strategy Coined” in Iraq and applied to a different environment and incorrect assessments of the ground situation have contributed to the ignoble exit of what used to be the sole superpower.
 Ancient wars were hidden wars, news of which trickled down well past the event.
-Modern wars are real time wars that impact immediately.
+Modern wars are real-time wars that impact immediately.
 Washington has finally determined that it’s best to leave when a window of opportunity exists, unlike Vietnam.
-The Doha Talks therefore had the sole objective of reaching a US- Taliban understanding of an exit plan.
+Therefore, the Doha Talks had the sole objective of reaching a US-Taliban understanding of an exit plan.
 Khalilzad did that well.
-It is also evident that the US having war- gamed all end game scenarios concluded that they want no part of the intra Afghan dialogue and neither do they have the patience to wait for any agreement between Kabul and the Taliban.
+It is also evident that the US having war-gamed all end game scenarios concluded that they want no part of the intra-Afghan dialogue.
+Neither do they have the patience to wait for any agreement between Kabul and the Taliban.

-Neighbouring countries view the US withdrawal differently from their shores however none wants the return of chaos or an exclusive Taliban Government.
-The vacuum which thus be created is sadly again a recipe of such events taking place.
-Leaving Afghanistan will never be easy, it will be traumatic and psychologically devastating for the Afghans to be left again to Warlords and religious warriors.
-Thoughts of the return of the 1992 Rabbani- Ahmed Shah Masoud era has started haunting the population.
-Pakistan, Iran, China and Russia must be prepared.
+Neighboring countries view the US withdrawal differently from their shores; however, none wants the return of chaos or an exclusive Taliban Government.
+The vacuum which thus is created is sadly again a recipe of such events taking place.
+Leaving Afghanistan will never be easy.
+It will be traumatic and psychologically devastating for the Afghans to be left again to warlords and religious warriors.
+Thoughts of the return of the 1992 Rabbani-Ahmed Shah Masoud era have started haunting the population.
+Pakistan, Iran, China, and Russia must be prepared.

-Pakistan’s policy in the wake of Bidens announcement must therefore focus both on a short term and a long-term framework.
+In the wake of Biden’s announcement, Pakistan’s policy must focus both on a short-term and a long-term framework.

 A sensible approach could be: –